maheshcode/demoblaze-test-automation/README.md

   ]

-Add the project parameter when running the test in the command line "npx playwright test order-placement.spec.ts --project='Mobile Safari' --workers=1" or use VSCode as follows
+Add the project parameter when running the test in the command line "npx playwright test order-placement.spec.ts --project='Mobile Safari'" or use VSCode as follows

 ![image](https://github.com/user-attachments/assets/7206e729-8a62-4f99-9904-d2273c809561)